Anti-Scottish sentiment: Modern day

-In 2007 a number of Scottish MPs warned of increasing anti-Scottish sentiment in England, citing the increased tension over Devolution, the West Lothian question and the Barnett formula as causes.
+In 2007 a number of Scottish members of Parliament (MPs) warned of increasing anti-Scottish sentiment in England, citing the increased tension over devolution, the West Lothian question and the Barnett formula as causes.

 There have been a number of attacks on Scots in England in recent years.
-In 2004 a Scottish former soldier was attacked by a gang of children and teenagers with bricks and bats, allegedly for having a Scottish accent.
+In 2004 a Scottish former soldier was attacked by a group of children, teenagers, and young adults with bricks and bats, allegedly for having a Scottish accent.
 In Aspatria, Cumbria, a group of Scottish schoolgirls say they received anti-Scottish taunts and foul language from a group of teenage girls during a carnival parade.
 An English football supporter was banned for life for shouting "Kill all the Jocks" before attacking Scottish football fans.
 One Scottish woman says she was forced to move from her home in England because of anti-Scottish feeling, while another had a haggis thrown through her front window.
 In 2008 a student nurse from London was fined for assault and hurling anti-Scottish abuse at police while drunk during the T in the Park festival in Kinross.

 In the media

-In June 2019, an anti-Scottish poem titled "Friendly Fire" was recirculated on the internet, leading to criticism of Boris Johnson.
-The poem was written by James Michie and published in The Spectator magazine in 2004 by Johnson, who was editor of the magazine at the time.
-The poem reads:The Scotch – what a verminous race!

-Canny, pushy, chippy, they're all over the place,

-Battening off us with false bonhomie,

-Polluting our stock, undermining our economy.

-Down with sandy hair and knobbly knees!

-Suppress the tartan dwarves and the Wee Frees!